 Rashid Sayed: There seems to be a concern among the community regarding how you guys will better Europa Universalis III.
 And their concern is legitimate in my opinion due to the sheer size of Europa Universalis III.
 It has too many features added over the years.
 How do you guys plan to better it all with Europa Universalis IV?

 Chris King: We have 400 years of history and the whole world as our playground.
 I am convinced that there is no shortage of things we can do.
-A lot has happened since we released Europa Universalis III then and we felt it was time to take a look at what we’ve learnt through the games that we’ve produced since then, like Victoria II, Hearts of iron III and Crusader Kings II, but also what the game has grown into with all the expansions and what we want Europa Universalis IV to be.
+A lot has happened since we released Europa Universalis III then and we felt it was time to take a look at what we’ve learnt through the games that we’ve produced since then, like Victoria II, Hearts of iron III, but also what the game has grown into with all the expansions and what we want Europa Universalis IV to be.

 To look at one example, we have overhauled trade, which is has remained broadly unchanged since the original Europa Universalis.
 We felt now was the right time for a sequel, because we felt we were reaching the limits of how much we could cram into the current interfaces.
 Being able to rework these from scratch is a great position to be in.